homiedopie/beberlei.de/_sources/2008/11/01/zf-1-7-jquery-is-in-zend-soap-with-lots-of-bugfixes.txt

 Besides the buzz there is some stuff from me getting into the Zend Framework. jQuery View and Form Helpers will allow you to throw the Dojo stuff away and use the great jQuery.
-This is of course inheritly subjective, but still different opportunities are always great.
+This is of course inherently subjective, but still different opportunities are always great.

 Additionally I have been fixing quite some bugs on the Zend Soap